+Both wood and vinyl have strong points.
+Wood windows possess a classic charm that vinyl can only hope to impart.
 Yet for the majority of homeowners, vinyl's low cost is a charm that beats wood's aesthetic allure.

 |Defined||Vinyl windows are made largely of high-quality extruded polyvinyl chloride (PVC) Some metal and other types of plastics are used for the sash mechanism.||Wood windows are usually wood on the inside (typically pine or Douglas Fir).
 Exteriors are wood covered with extruded aluminum, PVC, or fiberglass.|

 |Colors and Finishes||"Vinyl" and "white" have tended to be synonymous when it comes to windows.
 Rich, dark colors that do not fade have traditionally been hard for manufacturers to achieve.
 Most colors beyond white or tan are considered premium and will cost more.||One chief value of wood windows is that the inside frames can remain a natural wood color, if desired.
 Exteriors and interiors may be painted any color.|

 |Maintenance||Vinyl replacement windows never need painting or sealing.
 The industry has a saying for this: vinyl is final.||Wood-exterior windows need painting or sealing, not just at the time of installation, but throughout their lifetime.
 Painting wood windows is an exacting task and must be done frequently.
 Wood windows with aluminum cladding never need painting.|